pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/import-environments.md

 You can test this out by retrieving the imported value via the console or the CLI.
 Refer to the [Store and Retrieve Secrets guide](/docs/esc/get-started/store-and-retrieve-secrets/#retrieve-environment-values) for the steps on how to do this.
 {{% /notes %}}

-### Import via the Table editor
+### Import via the Table view

-Alternatively, you can import environments using the Table editor of the Pulumi console.
+Alternatively, you can import environments using the Table view of the Pulumi console.
 Navigate to the **Table view** of your environment and click the **Import** button under the **Imports** section.
 You will be presented with a dropdown list of environments that you can import.
 Search for the name of the environment you want to import and select it.
 Then click **Import**.

-{{< video title="Importing the global config environment in the Pulumi Console" src="/docs/esc/get-started/esc-import-global-config.mp4" autoplay="true" loop="true" >}}
+{{< video title="Importing the global config environment in the Pulumi Console" src="/docs/esc/get-started/esc-add-import-table-view.mp4" autoplay="true" loop="true" >}}

-The imported values will not be visible in the table view, but you will be able to view/access the values when [opening your environment](/docs/esc/get-started/store-and-retrieve-secrets/#retrieve-environment-values).
+To view the imported values, you will need to [open your environment](/docs/esc/get-started/store-and-retrieve-secrets/#retrieve-environment-values).

 In the next section, you will learn how to run local commands without manually configuring local secrets.